ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/sharding/overview.markdown

 ### Client-Server Communication

-As a client approaches a sharded cluster, the node it connects becomes the **session facilitator** and manages all the communication between the client and the shards containing the documents it requires access to.
+As a client approaches a sharded database, the node it connects becomes the **session orchestrator** and manages all the communication between the client and the shards containing the documents it requires access to.
 The client remains unaware of this process and uses the same API as if the cluster wasn't sharded.
-The additional communication between the client and the facilitator and between the facilitator and the shards does, however, present an overhead over the usage of a non-sharded cluster.
+The additional communication between the client and the orchestrator and between the orchestrator and the shards does, however, present an overhead over the usage of a non-sharded cluster.

 ---